khalilullahalfaath/end-to-end-ML-projects/README.md

 - __requirements.txt__ file: Lists the project's external dependencies, enabling easy installation and replication of the project's environment.
 - __setup.py__ file (optional): If the project is intended for distribution or reusability, this script can be used to package it as a Python library.
 <!-- markdownlint-restore -->

+### Flow

+1. Look at the big picture
+2. Get the data
+3. Explore and visualize the data to gain insights
+4. Prepare the data fro machine learning algorithms
+5. Select a model and train it
+6. Fine-tune the model
+7. Present the solution
+8. Launch, monitor, and maintain the system

+#### 1. Look at the big picture

+As a data scientist, I'm interested in using house pricing as a problem to develop a predictive model.
+This model can unlock valuable insights into the real estate market.The data taken by scraping [this web](https://www.rumah123.com/), the code for scraping will be provided.
+This data is expected to encompass metrics such as location, house features (e.g., number of bedrooms, bathrooms, square footage), price, and land/building area.

+##### Frame the problem

+The aim of this project is "to construct __a multiple regression model__ that learns from the scraped data.
+This model should be able to predict the asking price of a house based on the provided features (such as bedrooms, bathrooms, and area) and location."

+It is s a supervised learning task and a multiple regression problem because this model will use multiple features to make a prediction.
+In the other hand, this is a univariate regression problem because I want to predict a single value for each house.

+##### Select a Performance Measure

+Performance measures for this problem is:

+1. RMSE (_root mean square error_)
+$$RMSE = \sqrt{\frac{\sum_{i=1}^{n} (y_i - \hat{y}_i)^2}{n}}$$

+where:

+- $n$ is the number of samples
+- $y_i$ is the actual value for sample $i$
+- $\hat{y}_i$ is the predicted value for sample $i$

+2. If outlier is expected, we should also consider MAE (_mean absolute error_)
+$$MAE = \frac{\sum_{i=1}^{n} |y_i - \hat{y}_i|}{n}$$

+where:

+- $n$ is the number of samples
+- $y_i$ is the actual value for sample $i$
+- $\hat{y}_i$ is the predicted value for sample $i$

+##### Check the assumptions

+- Some features need to be transformed, such as the house pricing and the area which are in the data represented as a string.
+- Some value are missing so we need to do something

+##### Summary

+- __Goal__: Develop a model to predict house asking prices based on scraped data.
+- __Data__:
+  - Scraped from a website (legality and ethics to be considered).
+  - Includes location, house features (bedrooms, bathrooms, area), price (string), and land/building area (string).
+  - Missing values require attention (imputation or removal).
+- __Model__:
+  - Multiple regression due to multiple features used for prediction.
+- __Performance__:
+  - RMSE evaluates prediction accuracy.
+  - MAE might be considered for potential outliers.
+- __Data Preprocessing__:
+  - Transform price and area from strings to numbers.
+  - Address missing values.
+- __Additional Considerations__:
+  - Explore feature engineering for better model performance.
+  - Be aware of potential biases in scraped data and how to address them.
+- __Outcome__: A robust model to estimate house prices based on available features.

+#### 2. Look at the big picture